stuymedova/uikit-svelte/src/lib/components/controls/TabView/README.md

 ***generateIdsFrom (not reactive)***

 Required.
 Use this option to specify an id for each Tab and Tab Content component, as well as their "aria-controls" and "aria-labelledby" attributes.
-The generated Tab ids and Tab Contents' "aria-labelledby" attributes follow this template: `{generateIdsFrom}-item-{index}--trigger`.
-The generated Tab Content ids and Tabs' "aria-controls" attributes follow this template: `{generateIdsFrom}-item-{index}`.
+The generated Tab ids and Tab Contents' "aria-labelledby" attributes follow `{generateIdsFrom}-item-{index}--trigger` template.
+The generated Tab Content ids and Tabs' "aria-controls" attributes follow `{generateIdsFrom}-item-{index}` template.
 Indexes are set automatically.
 By default the property is unspecified.

 ```html
 <TabView generateIdsFrom='sample-text'>